 Graham Scott isn’t interested in creating an overly stylised setting, like that other one set in a village (The Prisoner); this plays like a typical ‘70s TV drama in terms of studio staginess (at times the reactions and editing are on the perfunctory side), except when it’s time to bring on the weirdness.
 Which we get from the start.
 Matthew sees a huge stone in the road, which then turns into a woman.
 Later he sees a truck coming straight towards him, which is then suddenly no longer there.
 There’s no ready explanation for any of this, which is either a sign of confidence in a mystery to be understood over the full span of time, or an indication of random strangeness that will never gain coherence.

 What is impressive about this opener is how uncompromising it is in terms of piling on the information.
 There isn’t much leeway if you aren’t paying attention.
 The facts about the stones, which Adam has arrived to study on a university grant, are poured on in a torrent of what Tom Baker would call bafflegab.
 There’s enough confidence in sound of the science that the accompanying mysticism feints plausibility.
-We learn tat the stones are older than Stonehenge, and encircle village.
+We learn that the stones are older than Stonehenge, and encircle the village.
 In addition, each of the 53 stones is a source of great magnetic power.

-While Adam is established as the straightedge man of science, he shows a remarkable facility for non-linear deduction as the episodes progress.
+While Adam is established as the unblinking man of science, he shows a remarkable facility for non-linear deduction as the episodes progress.
 Initially he is Scully to Margaret’s (Veronica Strong) Mulder (Adam’s wife died two years earlier, so the path is clear for a precautionary love interest).
 The story quickly embeds a sense of fated paths and uncontrolled destinies.
 Our protagonists are guided by indecipherable synchronicities.
 Most evident is the painting that Matthew found in a junkshop.
 Matthew saw it “and knew he had to have it”.
 Immediately there is a sense that it is this, rather than a university grant, that dictated their presence in Milbury.

 Mrs Crabtree: So you’ve come to measure our stones?